 Since governments, when instituted, must not violate individual rights, we oppose all interference by government in the areas of voluntary and contractual relations among individuals.
 People should not be forced to sacrifice their lives and property for the benefit of others.
 They should be left free by government to deal with one another as free traders; and the resultant economic system, the only one compatible with the protection of individual rights, is the free market.

 I. STATE GOVERNMENT

-- We endorse the Tenth Amendment to the U.S. Constitution, which reserves to our state and its people all powers not expressly delegated to the federal government by the U.S. Constitution, or prohibited from the states or the people by the U.S. Constitution.
+- We endorse the Tenth Amendment to the U.S. Constitution, which reserves to our State and its People all powers not expressly delegated to the federal government by the U.S. Constitution, or prohibited from the States or the People by the U.S. Constitution.

 - The only electoral duty of the State government should be providing for fair and efficient conduct of elections.
 Political parties, like any private voluntary group, should be free from government control and allowed to establish their own rules for nomination procedures and conventions.
-All taxpayer-funded subsidies to candidates for public office and political parties, including primaries and conventions, should be eliminated.
+All taxpayer-funded subsidies to candidates for public office and political parties, including primaries and conventions, must be eliminated.

 - We support the addition of the alternative “None of the above is acceptable” to all ballots.
 We further propose that in the event that “None of the above is acceptable” receives a plurality of votes in any election, a new election shall be held for which none of the losing candidates shall be eligible.
 Other forms of voting should also be considered, such as instant runoff voting or proportional representation.

 - Campaign finance laws are unwarranted restrictions of free speech or association and should be repealed.
 Keeping in accordance with the tradition of all government being run in the Sunshine, we support making all political contributions public records.